Gurumoorthybhai/BasicOfJs/Browser/DOM/Readme.md

 DOM collections are live & read-only.

-For DOM collection iteration, use for..of instead for..in bcz it return all properties of the node
+For DOM collection iteration, use for..of instead for..in bcz it return all properties of the node, Nodes includes all nodes such as text, comment etc.,

 document.body.parentNode
 document.body.childNodes
 document.body.previousSibling
 document.body.nextSibling
+document.body.firstChild
+document.body.lastChild

 parent node of BODY is HTML
 console.log( document.body.parentNode === docucument.documentElement) ==> true

 next sibling of head is body
-console.log( document.head.nextSibling === document.body) ==> true
+console.log( document.head.nextSibling) HTMLBodyElement

+Element-only Navigation

+document.body.Children

+firstElementChild
+lastElementChild
+previousElementChild
+nextElementChild
+parentElement

+document.documentElement.parentNode // returns document
+document.documentElement.parentElement // null

+because document is a node & not an element